Bigheads

 Bigheads is a British television game show produced by Primal Media that aired on ITV From 23 April 2017 until 28 May 2017 and is hosted by Jason Manford with Jenny Powell and Kriss Akabusi as commentators.
 Contestants were dressed as celebrities with oversized heads that designed to be based from Spitting Image and Newzoids by competing in challenges and were eliminated until a winner was decided.

-In March 2018, the show was cancelled after one series.
+On 1 March 2018, the show was cancelled after one series.

 Format

 Contestants are dressed as celebrities with oversized heads and compete in various challenges until a winner is found.
 It has been described as "It's a Knockout meets Spitting Image".